walidshaari/Certified-Kubernetes-Security-Specialist/generic-kubernetes-containers-security/README.md

-# Generic Kubernetes and containers secuirty:
+# Generic Kubernetes and containers security:

 This is an extra resources related to security topic for Kubernetes to keep your cluster is up-to-date and more secure.